 Trees growing in temperate regions characterized by high humidity such as those in the Southeast US are typically thought to be less sensitive to climate than trees in semiarid regions [13].
 This belief supports the idea that the degree to which an environmental factor is limiting affects the degree to which variability in that factor is seen in tree-ring time series.
 Although water access may not be limiting in Southeast sites, increasing sample size may be sufficient to help identify common climate signal from site and individual variability.
 In regions that are subject to site heterogeneity, where significant climatic variance cannot be identified for a standard sample size, principal component analysis can be an effective means to overcome the lack of strength of climate signal [14–16].
 Through the application of principal component analysis (PCA), tree-ring data collected from a network of regional sites can be combined to reduce-site level noise through the identification of a common climate signal across sites.

-Despite the challenges of finding climate signal in tree-ring time series Southeastern US forests, numerous studies have identified climate-growth correlations [17–19].
+Despite the challenges of finding a climate signal in tree-ring time series from Southeastern US forests, numerous studies have identified climate-growth correlations [17–19].
 For example, Pan et al. showed that after tree-ring standardization, both annual ring-width and basal area increments of four deciduous species in Virginia correlated with precipitation from both the prior summer, autumn, and current summer as well as negative correlations with air temperature of the current growing season [17].
 Speer et al. found similar correlations between precipitation and temperature and annual tree growth for oak chronologies from closed canopy forest in the Southern Appalachian Mountains [18].

-In this study, we determined the presence of a significant relationship between Chestnut Oak growth series in the aastern US and early summer precipitation and ascertained the viability of a climatic reconstruction based on the Chestnut Oak growth series as proxy data.
+In this study, we determined the presence of a significant relationship between Chestnut Oak growth series in the eastern US and early summer precipitation and ascertained the viability of a climatic reconstruction based on the Chestnut Oak growth series as proxy data.
 The annual growth proxy data was subsequently used to reconstruct early summer precipitation using Bayesian methods.
 We finally evaluate the reliability of the reconstruction by comparing it to other verified regional reconstructions.

 2 Materials and Methods